or

 Source: iStock

 Let’s face it: when you’re buzzed, you’re probably not thinking too hard about whether your beer was brewed sustainably.
-So while you’re sober, take a gander at 15 of the best sustainable beer brands, each of which have brews you — and the planet — can feel better about.
+So while you’re sober, take a gander at some of the best sustainable beer brands, as voted on by the Green Matters audience.
+Each of these brands have brews you — and the planet — can feel better about.

 Article continues below advertisement